Renovation

 Before you can move forward, you need to establish the source of the leak or damage.
 Depending on the circumstances, this might involve the expertise of professionals like an engineer, plumber, roofer, or foundation expert.

-“If you don’t stop the water from coming in, there’s little point of trying to manage the water that’s already there,” says Jeffrey Gross, regional vice president at First On Site, a New York property damage restoration firm.
+“If you don’t stop the water from coming in, there’s little point of trying to manage the water that’s already there,” said Jeffrey Gross, regional vice president at First On Site, a New York property damage restoration firm.

 2. Remove the standing water in your apartment

 Your next step is to deal with the standing water that's inside your place, by extracting, pumping, or mopping up what's on the floor.
-The sooner you are able to do this the better, Gross says.
+The sooner you are able to do this the better, Gross said.

-"If you have a basement and there are six inches of water and you have no means of doing it immediately but could get someone the following day, that would be ok, but if you're on the 19th floor and you have two inches of water, it's a more urgent requirement," he says.
+"If you have a basement and there are six inches of water and you have no means of doing it immediately but could get someone the following day, that would be ok, but if you're on the 19th floor and you have two inches of water, it's a more urgent requirement," he said.

 3. Limit further damage from excess moisture